-Recipes can start sounding unusual pretty quickly if you’re not familiar with common French cooking terms.
+Recipes can sound unusual if you’re not familiar with common French cooking terms.
 There you are, cruising along the instructions, only to be stopped in your tracks when asked to “julienne” your vegetables, or to pop a “bouquet garni” into your soup or stew.
-You don’t have to be a fluent French speaker, nor do you need to be an expert of French cuisine, to pick up common French culinary terms.
+You don’t have to be a fluent French speaker, nor do you need to be an expert of French cuisine to pick up common French culinary terms.

 Of course, the quicker you can navigate a recipe, you more time to worry about the actual food, so you can start perfecting French dishes such as the ones taught in the Craftsy class French Cooking at Home: The Food of Provence.

 If a recipe calls for a bain-marie, don’t panic.
 You already know this one, as funny as it may sound.
 Literally translated as “Marie’s bath”, this term refers to a method of cooking in which a substance is heated gradually by the rising heat of simmering water in a vessel below.
 In America, it’s referred to as a “water bath”, and is a common method of melting chocolate in a vehicle called a double boiler.
 Its name may refer to a woman named Marie who developed the technique, but it may also refer to the biblical Mary, whose gentleness matched the gradual, gentle method of applying heat.